materialsproject/fireworks/docs/index.rst

 Some limitations of FireWorks include:

-* FireWorks has not been stress tested to very large numbers of worker nodes.
+* FireWorks has not been stress-tested to very large numbers of worker nodes.
+(If you try this, we'd love to hear the results!)

+* FireWorks has not been stress-tested to hundreds or thousands of jobs in a workflow.
 (If you try this, we'd love to hear the results!)

 * FireWorks does not automatically optimize the distribution of computing tasks over worker nodes (e.g., to minimize data movement or to match jobs to appropriate hardware); you must define such optimizations yourself.